 To raise funds for this tour, Jeremy and Kathleen took time off work to “walk the walk” from Southport, Merseyside to Hornsea on the East coast.

 Enthusiastic walkers completed the 230 miles in August 2012 raising cash to fund this initiative in the process.

 CAN YOU HELP?

 We’re also looking for people who are in the media and people with marketing skills.
-We want to ensure the visit by the dancers in August 2013 is a real success.
-We’re already getting some good articles and interviews in the local media.
+We want to ensure the visit by the dancers in August 2013 has an ongoing legacy.
+We’re looking for more articles and interviews in the local media.

 Can you help promote us?

-STOP PRESS – read the latest Walk Against Crime Blog post.
+STOP PRESS – read further developments in this Walk Against Crime Blog post.